 Dee Quinn, a board-certified genetic counselor, is a consultant for MotherToBaby Arizona.
 Dee Quinn was Program Coordinator of MotherToBaby Arizona from 1989 to 2018.
-She was Program Director for the University of Arizona Genetic Counseling Graduate Program (UAGCGP) from 1995 to 2005, which will re-open in the fall of 2019.
+She was Program Director for the University of Arizona Genetic Counseling Graduate Program (UAGCGP) from 1995 to 2005, which re-opened in the fall of 2019.
 She is a clinical instructor in the Colleges of Medicine and Pharmacy at the University of Arizona and teaches genetics and teratology to medical students, residents and other health professionals.
 She received a BSN degree from the University of Bridgeport in 1975 and her Master's degree in Genetic Counseling from Sarah Lawrence College in 1981.
 She began her career at the University of Connecticut, where she developed the Connecticut Pregnancy Riskline.
 She served as President of the Organization of Teratology Specialists (OTIS) from 1999 to 2002 and Executive Director from 2005 to 2012.

 To Reach Us